Skip to content

 For non-US investors:

-• Our private fund – Morgan Stanley, Interactive Brokers and Northern Trust
+• Our private fund – JP Morgan, Interactive Brokers and Fidelity

 Many advisors charge higher, “fat” fees for smaller accounts, and the “right” fee for their largest accounts.
-At Elm though, we simply don’t do that.
+At Elm, we simply don’t do that.
 We view 12bp as the absolute minimum marginal rate we need to charge, and we give that to all clients regardless of their size.
-We don’t know of any other advisors whose “top-tier” rate is below 12bp, and we have never charged a client less (not including Elm staff and family).
+We don’t know of any other advisors whose “top-tier” rate is below 12bp, and we have never charged a client less (not including Elm staff and families).

 How Elm Works